Victor4X/wayback-clt/README.md

 # wayback-clt
-A Wayback Machine command line tool (Actually just a script for grabbing a snapshot of a given URL"
+A Wayback Machine command line tool (Actually just a script for grabbing a snapshot of a given URL)

 ## Example:
 ![Example](/example.png)